Taylor Swift Announces 1989, Her First “Official Pop Album” — Get The Details!

 “I like to work on albums for two years because two years gives you enough time to grow and change,” she went on to explain.
 “I woke up every single day that I was recording this record not wanting, but needing to make a new style of music that I had never made before.”

-Though the album won’t hit stores until October 27th, Swift premiered the lead single “Shake It Off” during her stream, and then posted the accompanying music video.
+Though the album won’t hit stores until October 27th, Swift premiered the lead single “Shake It Off” during her stream.
+Sh then posted the accompanying music video on YouTube.

 What do you think of Swift’s big announcement?